Witness the Snowy Owl Population Fluctuation

 Featured Species: Snowy Owl

 Sure, you’ve seen Hedwig the Snowy Owl on screen (actually played by male owls), but have you seen one of these stunners in real life?
-The winter of 2013/14 was great for sightings, as there was a major irruption throughout Canada and the U.S. This fall, there may be another significant irruption, with numerous reports of owls from the Northeast, upper Midwest and Great Lakes areas, and up into the Canadian prairies, southern Ontario, along the St. Lawrence and into the Maritimes (map - free account required.)
+The winter of 2013/14 was great for sightings, as there was a major irruption throughout Canada and the U.S. This fall, there may not be another significant irruption, because lemming populations were low and breeding minimal this summer.
+There are, however, some owls in the St. Lawrence valley, lower Great Lakes and the Canadian prairies (map - free account required.)
 Keep your eyes open in case one of these magnificent birds wanders into your area.